tannineo/cs7ns6-groupwork/README.md

 ## Individual Contribution

-- Being involved in technique selection.
+- Involved in technique selection.
+- Involved in Consensus Module.
-- Implementing the node logic and loops, with concurrency features/thread pools.
+- Implementing the node logic and loops/scheduled tasks, with concurrency features/thread pools.
 - Implementing a rough version of dynamic group resizing.
 - Implementing the client and test features (Without GUI).
 - Tests.
+- Slides.

 ## Summary